 Which pieces of baking equipment should you buy for your kitchen?
 The BBC Good Food team provide a gadget checklist, plus handy product reviews…

-There are many tins on the market these days of all shapes, sizes and materials.
-At Good Food, we prefer heavy-duty, silver-coloured tins.
+There are many tins on the market of all shapes, sizes and materials.
+At BBC Good Food, we prefer heavy-duty tins, like springform cake pans.
 Dark-coloured silicone bakeware has a tendency to absorb heat and make the sides of the cake dark.
-It is essential to use the correct tin size and shape stated in the recipe or else cooking times will need to be adjusted.
+It's essential to use the correct tin size and shape stated in the recipe, or cooking times will need to be adjusted.

 2. Cooling rack

-This is an essential piece of equipment for helping air to circulate around your freshly-baked cake or biscuits, avoiding sogginess.
+This is an essential piece of equipment for helping air to circulate around your freshly baked cake or biscuits, avoiding sogginess during the cooling process.

-A dredger is useful for lightly dusting surfaces with flour or icing sugar when rolling out doughs or icing.
-However a tea strainer or sieve can perform the same function perfectly well.
+A dredger – also known as a shaker – is useful for lightly dusting surfaces with flour or icing sugar when rolling out doughs or icing.
+However, a tea strainer or sieve can perform the same function perfectly well.

 A handy tool for cake decorating, the smoother helps to give you a professional finish, smoothing down your marzipan or sugarpaste (ready-to-roll icing) after you've applied it to the cake.
 You can buy this from specialist cake decorating shops.

-A food mixer is not essential for cake-making but it does save time and minimise effort.
+A food mixer (also known as a stand mixer) is not essential for cake-making but it does save time and minimise effort.
+Plus, they can come with different attachments to help with non-baking tasks, too.

 Useful for so many functions both sweet and savoury, the food processor can also be used for many cake recipes and is good for rubbing fat into flour when making pastry.

-Baking recipes often include oil, milk or other liquid ingredients and a measuring jug is essential for getting the quantities right.
+Baking recipes often include oil, milk or other liquid ingredients, so a measuring jug is essential for getting the quantities right.
 As a measuring jug is needed for so many cooking purposes, it's always useful to have one to hand.

 It's useful to have at least two large mixing bowls as many recipes require more than one.
 Choose glass, metal or plastic according to preference but it's worth having heatproof ones so that you can put them in the microwave or over simmering water when melting chocolate.